Adam Rahayaan

-Adam Rahayaan is an Indonesian politician and incumbent mayor of Tual city since 2016.
+Adam Rahayaan is an Indonesian politician who served as mayor of Tual city between 2016 and 2023.
 He became acting mayor at first on 2016 when the incumbent mayor, M. M. Tamher suddenly died and he as vice mayor took the office in accordance of the law.
-In 2018 when he decided to run as mayor by himself and elected.
+In 2018 when he decided to run as mayor by himself and was elected.
+His first full term ended on 31 October 2023, and he was replaced by Akhmad Yani Renuat as acting mayor.

-Adam also served as a member of parliament in Southeast Maluku Regency in 1999 and 2004.
+Adam also served as a member of the Regional House of Representatives of Southeast Maluku Regency in 1999 and 2004.
 He is a member of the Prosperous Justice Party since 1999.